YutingHe-list/GVSL/README.md

 [NOTE!!]**The code will be gradually and continuously opened!**

 Learning inter-image similarity is crucial for 3D medical images self-supervised pre-training, due to their sharing of numerous same semantic regions.
 However, the lack of the semantic prior in metrics and the semantic-independent variation in 3D medical images make it challenging to get a reliable measurement for the inter-image similarity, hindering the learning of consistent representation for same semantics.
 We investigate the challenging problem of this task, i.e., learning a consistent representation between images for a clustering effect of same semantic features.
+Our Geometric Visual Similarity Learning embeds the prior of topological invariance into the measurement of the inter-image similarity for consistent representation of semantic regions.

 <p align="center"><img width="70%" src="fig/fig2.png" /></p>